Client consent documents Internal use only

 • You provide written authorization for disclosure.

-5. Telehealth services
+5. Telehealth

 Telehealth sessions are conducted using HIPAA-compliant video platforms.
-At the start of each telehealth session, your therapist will confirm your physical location and emergency contact information.
+At the start of each session, your therapist will confirm your physical location and emergency contact information.

 6. Crisis and emergency response